Tag: hear

 First of all, let’s talk about Malachi’s words.
 Malachi prophesied that Elijah would come back to Judah heralding a massive change.
 Malachi spoke to the Jews post-exile.

-Despite the restoration of the temple, the people were with and ennui.
-God didn’t meet their of restoring everything to the way they perceived it having been before (even if its perfection was figurative).
+Despite the of the temple, the people were overcome with despair and ennui.
+God didn’t their of restoring everything to the way they perceived it having been before (even if its perfection was figurative).
 They were walking on the downward slope away from God, again.

 Malachi didn’t let them off the hook.
 God was coming, in God’s timing.
 People would come to God, or they wouldn’t, but something momentous would happen.
 The Day of the Lord was often synonymous with the of the world.
 It was also used to indicate a God-driven cataclysmic change.